hoobio/hytale-server/README.md

 docker compose logs -f
 ```

-On first run, you'll be prompted to authenticate:
+On first run, you'll be prompted to authenticate twice.
+Once to download the server, and second to authenticate your game session.

 1. Open the provided URL in your browser
 2. Enter the displayed code
 3. Sign in with your Hytale account
 4. The server will start automatically after authentication

+You should not be prompted again to authenticate, this image will maintain a refresh token and automatically authenticate.

 ## Configuration